UltraThink is Dead. Long Live Extended Thinking.

 The Scaling Law

-A landmark 2024 paper from Google DeepMind (“Scaling LLM Test-Time Compute Optimally”) showed that test-time compute can outperform model scaling:
+“Scaling LLM Test-Time Compute Optimally” (DeepMind, 2024) showed that test-time compute can outperform model scaling:

 “In a FLOPs-matched evaluation, test-time compute can be used to outperform a 14x larger model.”

 The relationship is logarithmic — doubling thinking tokens doesn’t double accuracy, but it consistently improves it.
-Anthropic’s own research showed Claude’s math accuracy improves predictably with thinking budget.
+Anthropic’s own research showed Claude’s math accuracy improves predictably with thinking budget (“Visible Extended Thinking”, 2025).

 Industry Adoption